xinity/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 ## Modifying DC/OS configuration

-You **cannot** change your cluster configuration at the same time that you are patching to a new version.
-Cluster configuration changes must be done with an update to an already installed version.
-For example, you cannot simultaneously patch a cluster from 1.10.x to 1.10.y and add more public agents.
-You can add more public agents with an update to 1.10.x, and then patch to 1.10.y Or you can patch to 1.10.y and then add more public agents by updating 1.10.y after the patch.
+There are limitations to the changes you can make to the cluster configuration when you are applying a patch release to the currently installed version of the software.
+For example, you cannot change the security mode for a cluster if you are patching a release.

-To modify your DC/OS configuration, you must run the installer with the modified `config.yaml` and update your cluster using the new installation files.
+To modify your DC/OS configuration, you must make the configuration changes in the `config.yaml` file, then run the installer with the modified `config.yaml` file to update the cluster using the new installation file.
 Changes to the DC/OS configuration have the same risk as patching a host.
 Incorrect configurations could potentially crash your hosts, or an entire cluster.

 Only a subset of DC/OS configuration parameters can be modified.
 The adverse effects on any software that is running on top of DC/OS is outside of the scope of this document.
 Contact Mesosphere Support for more information.